Opec faces output balancing act over US-Iran crisis | Malay Mail

 At the same time, the cartel is mindful of how sudden sharp increases in oil prices can crimp economic growth, in turn hitting crude demand.

-Global oil prices began a sharp ascent earlier this month following attacks on two tankers in the Gulf of Oman.
+Global oil prices began a sharp ascent in mid-May after the sabotage of several tankers off the Emirati coast.

-They jumped further after Washington blamed Tehran for a second spate of such incidents close to the strategic Strait of Hormuz shipping lane.
+They jumped further after Washington blamed Tehran for a second spate of such incidents close to the strategic Strait of Hormuz shipping lane earlier this month.

-Oil prices rallied even more after Iran shot down a US spy drone and US President Donald Trump reportedly axed retaliatory strikes against Tehran at the last minute.
+Oil prices rose even more after Iran shot down a US spy drone and President Donald Trump reportedly axed retaliatory strikes against Tehran at the last minute.

 The unrest in the Gulf meanwhile resulted in Opec delaying its regular meeting several times.